ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v19.md

 ## New and updated documentation
 {: #relnotes_v19-new-docs}

-* Learn how to safeguard your private multi-site Cloud Foundation instances while extending your VMware applications to use public {{site.data.keyword.cloud_notm}} services.
-For more information, see [Securely connect your private VMware workloads in the {{site.data.keyword.cloud_notm}}](https://www.ibm.com/developerworks/library/se-securely-connect-private-vmware-workloads-ibm-cloud/index.html){:new_window}.
 * More documentation is provided for configuring firewalls that permit all protocol communication from the IBM CloudDriver and the SDDC Manager virtual machines.
 For more information, see [Components and considerations for Fortinet on {{site.data.keyword.cloud_notm}}](/docs/services/vmwaresolutions/services?topic=vmware-solutions-fsa_considerations).